 Should I feed or give water to a sick/injured animal?

-- Call TVWC hotline if you are unsure and are looking after the animal overnight, as the requirements can differ depending on the injured anima or bird.
+- Call our hotline: (02) 6672 4789 if you are unsure and are looking after the animal overnight, as the requirements can differ depending on the injured anima or bird.

 Can I keep the animal I rescued as a pet?

-- These animals are part of Australia’s great ecology they may be cared for and when rehabilitated released back to their rightful place in the wild.
+- These animals are part of Australia’s great ecology; they may be cared for and when rehabilitated, released back to their rightful place in the wild.
 Rehabilitation requires carers to be a trained member of a licenced wildlife group such as TVWC.